How to Get Directory Size in Linux [4 Methods Inside!]

 Conclusion

 Knowing how to determine the size of files and folders in Linux is essential for keeping your server running well.
-In this guide, we discussed du, tree, and ncdu as three simple ways of getting the size of a directory.
+In this guide, we discussed du, tree, ls, and ncdu as three simple ways of getting the size of a folder.

 Understanding things like readable sizes, sorting, and how folders work helps you manage your computer better.
 This info lets you keep your computer organized, find big folders, and make smart choices regarding space usage.